zaproxy/zaproxy-website/site/content/success/motorola/index.md

 A major strength of the OWASP ZAP is the ease of deployment.
 Being a standalone Java application, and running smoothly from a Docker container, means ZAP can be easily installed closely to the scanned application.
-Regardless if the targeted service runs in a closed on-premise lab, or on the Kubernetes cluster hosted in the public cloud, ZAP can be easily added to the environment.
+Regardless if the targeted service runs in a closed on-premise lab, or on a Kubernetes cluster hosted in the public cloud, ZAP can be easily added to the environment.
 Close proximity to the target deployment brings many advantages.
 For example, it allows us to avoid web application firewalls and intrusion prevention systems, which could impact the results of a scan.

-For development teams to adopt ZAP, it is important that the tool fits into the existing environment, and brings additional value.
+For development teams to adopt ZAP, it is important that the tool fits into the existing environment and brings additional value.
 The ZAP project delivers pre-packaged Docker containers, which are perfect for use in automated scans.
-To simplify this process even more, we prepared dedicated jobs, easily applicable to our CI/CD pipelines.
+To simplify this process even more, we prepared dedicated jobs - easily applicable to our CI/CD pipelines.

 It’s important to note that there is no need to modify ZAP itself.
-The product is highly customizable, allowing us to change its behavior with custom scripts, Python hooks and in other ways.
+The product is highly customizable, allowing us to change its behavior with custom scripts, Python hooks, and in other ways.
 For example, we implemented a common script to handle authentication steps on our Identity Management solution.
 Now, for the teams using the same IdM, it’s very easy to start performing authenticated scans of their products.